 The Executive Officer is directed to forward copies of the Basin Plan amendment to the State Water Board in accordance with the requirements of California Water Code section 13245.

-The San Diego Water Board requests the State Water Board approve the Basin Plan amendment in accordance with the requirements of California Water Code sections 13245 and 13246 and forward it to OAL for approval.
+The San Diego Water Board requests the State Water Board approve the Basin Plan amendment in accordance with the requirements of California Water Code sections 13245 and 13246 and forward it to OAL for concurrence with its non-regulatory status.

 If, during the approval process, San Diego Water Board staff, the State Water Board or State Water Board staff, or OAL determines that minor, non-substantive modifications to the language or formatting of the amendments are needed for clarity, accessibility or consistency, the Executive Officer may make such changes, and shall inform the San Diego Water Board of any such changes.

-Following approval of the Basin Plan amendment by OAL, the Executive Officer shall file a Notice of Decision with the Secretary for Natural Resources in accordance with Public Resources Code section 21080.5, subsection (d)(2)(E), and California Code of Regulations, title 23, section 3781.

 I, David W. Gibson, Executive Officer, do hereby certify that this Order is a full, true, and correct copy of an Order adopted by the California Regional Water Quality Control Board, San Diego Region, on March 5, 2020.